Layoffs and empty streets as Australia's boom towns go bust

 The real estate market has also been hit in the coal country of Queensland, across the continent.

 “Owner will throw in a brand new car,” read advertisements for houses in the coal-mining town of Moranbah.
-“Just pick your favorite color.”
+“Just pick your favorite colour.”

 Such ploys were unheard of two years ago, when investors were snapping up property and shift workers were “hotbedding”, or rotating use of beds.
 But the bottom has fallen out of the Moranbah real estate market after coal prices slumped.